develop-me/bagajob/README.md

 ```

 - To manually minify the CSS and move it to the distriubtion directory run the following command.
-  - This compiles sass, minifies and moves it to docs/css/styles.css
+  - This compiles sass, minifies and moves it to `docs/css/styles.css`
+  - The App's CSS is then read from `docs/css/styles.css`
 ```bash
 gulp sass-min
 ```